agentlang-ai/agentlang-docs/docs/modelling-steps.md

 ## Step 2 - Implement Custom Business Logic

 If you load the above model into Agentlang, you can immediately perform CRUD operations on the entities and their relationships.
 You have a scalable, REST API enabled "library" service ready in so few lines of code!
-But when you reach the book checkout process you notice that a few more checks must be in place - before we could create an instance of `:Checkout` we need to make sure that the `:Member` has a `:Membership` in the `:Library` and the `:Book` is available for checkout.
+But when you reach the book checkout process you notice that a few more checks must be in place - before we can create an instance of `:Checkout` we need to make sure that the `:Member` has a `:Membership` in the `:Library` and the `:Book` is available for checkout.

 Business logic like these are expressed as `dataflow`s which are triggered by `event`s.
 For our custom checkout rules, we define the following event and attach a dataflow to it: